GeorgeST1302/GeorgeST1302/README.md

 - TensorFlow and PyTorch optimization techniques to fine-tune models
 - Docker and multi-environment development for cleaner workflows
 - Advanced speech processing methods, including attention mechanisms like CBAM and self-attention, and working with autoencoders

-Feel free to reach out if you want to chat about any of this or just connect!